asyncjs/async-website/_posts/2023-09-14-sveltekit.md

 collection: events
 ---

-SvelteKit talk details on the way!
+Load Up on SvelteKit!

+A Svelte and SvelteKit primer talk with a dive into data loading with practical examples.

-Scott is a Svelte ambassador, developer relations engineer, and international conference speaker with a passion for creating video content and educating others on Svelte and SvelteKit.
+Scott is a Svelte ambassador, developer advocate, and international conference speaker with a passion for creating video content and educating others on Svelte and SvelteKit.
 They’re also an experienced technical writer, producing engaging blog content to connect with the Svelte community.

 ---